 - Internal motivation: Taking action or making decisions as a result of an inner drive (rather than for immediate rewards such as monetary gain).
 This drive can be based on optimism, curiosity, ambition, or personal ideals.

 - Empathy: Understanding the emotions of others and using this knowledge to respond to people based on their emotional state.

 - Social skills: Using one’s emotional intelligence to establish strong relationships and facilitate interactions with peers.

-What can a chaplain do to enhance their emotional intelligence?
+What can you as a hospice care worker do to enhance your emotional intelligence?

 - Understand your emotions- your feelings as they happen.
 Be in touch with your feelings.
 A chaplain needs to assess his/her feelings.

 - Develop empathy- your ability to understand other people’s emotions will help you help them better

 - Learn how to embrace your emotions and use it well to the benefit of the counseling process.
 When you are sensitive to the patient’s needs and manage your emotions well, you are bound to be effective.